IceMetalPunk/Sniders/Readme.txt

 ✓	d.
 Update the customer table to have the closing balances ✓	e.
 Update the database lookup table to indicate the next end-of-cycle date (default: the next Sunday)

-4) Monthly Recap (date range inputs)
+4) Monthly Statement
 	a.
+Range: end at last Sunday of month, begin at previous end
-Print a summary of all customers' nonzero balances for the month
+	a.
+Print a summary of all customers' nonzero balances for range
 	b.
-For each customer, print a statement
+For each customer
 		i.
-The statement should list all invoice totals for the month and their opening and closing balance
+The statement should list all invoice totals for the range and their opening and closing balance ii.
+Update opening balance

 ✓ 4B) Customer lookup
 ✓	a.
 Lookup by any combination of fields